-Will Seymour, a Masters student studying Global Sustainability Solutions at the University of Exeter, has been exploring the relationship between the tourism industry and plastic waste in Galapagos.
-As part of his course, Will had the opportunity to undertake an internship with Galapagos Conservation Trust (GCT).
+Will Seymour, a Master's student studying Global Sustainability Solutions, has been exploring the relationship between the tourism industry and plastic waste in Galapagos.
 Here he tells us how his research can help advocate for more sustainable solutions to waste management on the Islands.

 Tourism and Plastic Waste: Driving Sustainable Solutions in Galapagos

 Ever since Darwin arrived in Galapagos in 1835, the Islands have become synonymous with conservation and are now one of the most popular eco-tourism destinations in the world.
 Tourist numbers have rapidly increased over the past 50 years and, in 2018, Galapagos played host to the largest number of visitors on record: 275,815.
 Whilst tourism has its benefits, accounting for around 80% of the Islands’ GDP, the rapid increase in tourist activity has led to challenges that directly conflict with the conservation ideals that the Archipelago is so well known for.

 One area of particular concern is the plastic products linked to tourist activity and the pressures these place on the local waste management system.
 Tourist activity accounts for just over half a ton of plastic waste each day, and Galapagos is far from mainland recycling networks.
 This means practices such as sending waste to landfills are common.
 On top of this, the plastic that tourists use is generally very difficult to recycle.
 Therefore, reducing the amount of plastic linked to tourism in Galapagos would be a step in the right direction and this is what I hope my research will help with.

 My Research Objectives